-APPEARANCE: Hollow, fragrant green stems with a small, edible white base.
+APPEARANCE: Hollow. fragrant green stems with a small, edible white base.

-PREPARATION: Cut the root off from the bottom and use both the white stem and leafy green top.
+PREPARATION: Cut the root off from the bottom and use both the white stem and dark green top.

-SAUTÉ: Heat oil in a skillet.
-Separate the white stem from the leafy greens, cut the white part into thin circles, and add to the pan once hot.
+SAUTÉ: Heat cooking oil in a skillet.
+Separate the white stem from the dark green top, cut the white part into thin circles, and add to the pan once hot.
 Cook until soft and golden, then add the greens and stir until wilted.
-Perfect base for fried rice, or topping for potato salad or soup.
+Perfect base for fried rice. or topping for potato salad or soup.

+TOMATILLOS

-TOMATILLOS (Store on the counter.)
+(Store on the counter.)